The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 - It can give you some side-effects, although these are usually mild.
 See the section on side-effects.

 - It may mean you are more likely to develop cysts in your ovaries.
-If this happens they are usually small and do not need any treatment.
+If this happens they are usually very small and do not need any treatment.

 - It may (like the combined pill) give you a very small increased risk of breast cancer.